 My research project explores how fine dining restaurants in the north of Sweden use locally produced foods, how the Place is manifested in the restaurant concept, how the relationships between the restaurateurs and the producers are developed and maintained, and what this relationship means to the produces possibilities to maintain their business in rural areas.
 These issues are discussed in relation to regional development, sustainable food production and the conservation and development of food culture.
 This photo was taken through the window of a cabin where I slept during my visit to an amazing restaurant located in the mountains of Lappland.
 The cabins, situated some hundred meters from the restaurant, are owned by the restaurateurs and guests often rent them to explore the mountain landscapes and enjoy good, super local food.
 I had to walk in soft, deep snow that reached over my knees to get inside and take the picture.
-The food served in the restaurant was often produced by the restaurateurs themselves in the landscape and frozen lake in the picture.
+The food served in the restaurant was often produced by the restauranteurs themselves in the landscape and frozen lake in the picture.
 The guests are arriving on snow mobiles and despite the sometimes inhospitable weather, are met by warming hospitality.
-I think a part of my heart was left at this incredibly beautiful place and it’s inhabitants.
+I think a part of my heart was left at this incredibly beautiful place and with its inhabitants.

 What we like about it:

 The composition is excellent, the framing through the windows of the cabin a time-honored photographic trope.
 The clarity of the snowy hills and wood against the hazy lines of the foreground windows.
 The sense of cold, distance, and faraway flashing lights of snowmobiles.
 The sounds- muted by the deep snow- carrying over the wide flats of white.
 One could interpret it as either lonely or warm- either way, the approaching people help to lessen the feelings of solitude.
 Soon, others will arrive.

 “Any Street in New Orleans” by David Francis